 - A foam to sleep on

 That’s all.
-I didn’t bring a sleeping bag since I didn’t have space for it.
+I didn’t bring the best camping toilet I recently purchased, since I didn’t have space for it.
 I thought I’d have plenty of clothes to stay warm at night.
 I was so wrong.
 I should of followed my dad’s advice and read Jack’s guide on multi tools and camping.
 Iceland can gets cold, especially at night.

 Day 1 – Leaving Reykjavik